eclipse-agents/eclipse-agents-old/README.md

 # Eclipse IDE integrations with Coding Agents over ACP and MCP

+**NOTE: This code base is a work in progress and is a pre-release.
+It is being shared at this time for communication and co-ordination purposes**

 This feature adds an open-source Coding Agent chat experience to Eclipse, built atop two open protocols:

 - [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro)